aleksanderkatan/klockilol4dupf/README.md

 Windows Defender will likely stop the game from running.
 Press more info -> run anyway, if you trust me enough.
 <br/><br/>

-For Linux:

-just clone and run launcher.py, hopefully works
+For <b>Linux</b> - just clone and run launcher.py, hopefully works
 <br/><br/>

 If you want to create an .exe yourself, use `pyinstaller --onefile .\klockilol4dupf.py`.
-The resulting file will be in a `dist` directory, and will need to be moved to the `game` directory to work.
+The result will generate in the `dist` directory, and will need to be moved to the `game` directory to function properly.

+When moving between devices, a save can be transferred by simply copying the save folder, and pasting it on the new device.

 ## Controls
 - W, A, S, D or ARROW KEYS - movement